-Exactly 60 years ago a new language was born, which on its own may be considered the greatest finding in the computer science since the invention of the first computer.
-This language was LISP, the most innovative and creative language ever designed and unfortunately undeservingly abandoned by mainstream programming community today.
+Exactly 60 years ago a new language was born, which on its own may be considered the greatest finding in computer science since the invention of the first computer.
+This language was LISP, the most innovative and creative language ever designed and unfortunately undeservingly abandoned by the mainstream programming community today.
 In this article, I will try to show you, in short, the history of this language and what makes it different.

 The story of LISP started in 1958 although some key ideas were developed earlier through 1956 and 1957.
 The language itself targeted relevant Artificial Intelligence problems and was funded as a part of the project called Advice Taker.
-Development was carried out by Artificial Intelligence group at M.I.T.
+Development was carried out by the Artificial Intelligence group at M.I.T.
 The key person in this research and development was John McCarthy famous for being the author of the term Artificial Intelligence itself.
 Another not less famous figure in his team was AI pioneer and futurist Marvin Minsky.
-The first interpreter was implemented by Steve Russell known as the author of one of the earliest video games called Spacewar!
+The first interpreter was implemented by Steve Russell who is known as the author of one of the earliest video games called Spacewar!